All good things must come to an end, including a lot of the stuff filling your home.

 - Oil-based varnishes — one year, opened or unopened

 - Caulk — two months opened, one year unopened

 - Glazing compounds — one year opened, two years unopened

 Of course, some paints and products may last longer, depending on their formulation and storage.
-Here are some tips to help you decide if your old paint is still good or needs to be pitched.

 Mass-produced beer has an expiration date on it, and while drinking past that date won’t hurt you, it might be a less than tasty experience.
-As for craft beers, food website The Kitchn reports that their flavor peaks a few months after bottling.
+As for craft beers, The Kitchn reports that their flavor peaks a few months after bottling.
 However, when stored out of the light and at a stable temperature, they should last a year before the taste begins to really go bad.

 There is even a limit to how long the hard stuff will last.
 Again, we’ll go back to The Kitchn.
 The site says unopened bottles of liquor will last indefinitely, but once opened, they begin to lose potency.
 It’s best to use up that whiskey, vodka and bourbon within a year after your first sip.